 - "Wash hands thoroughly prior to cleaning your piercing.

 - Soak in saline for five to ten minutes once or more per day.
 Invert a cup of warm saline solution over the area to form a vacuum.
 For certain piercings, it may be easier to apply using clean gauze or paper towels saturated with saline solution.
 A brief rinse afterward will remove any residue.

 - Soap no more than once or twice a day.
 While showering, lather up a pearl size drop of the soap to clean the jewelry and the piercing.
 Leave the cleanser on the piercing for no more than thirty seconds.

 - Rinse thoroughly to remove all traces of the soap from the piercing.
 It is not necessary to rotate the jewelry through the piercing.

-- Dry by gently patting with clean, disposable paper products.
-Cloth towels can harbor bacteria and snag on jewelry, causing injury.
+- Dry by gently patting with clean, disposable paper products because cloth towels can harbor bacteria and snag on jewelry, causing injury."